Hooray! You got your first ever brand to reach out to you for a brand collaboration! Now what do you do when a brand reaches out you?….

 Why I wrote this post:

 These past month, I’ve had 3 wonderful ladies ask me about what to do about their first brand collaborations.
 One Instagram friend asked me if she should charge a company for doing Instagram stories for an event during Seattle.
 Another Instagram friend asked what she should do about a restaurant collaboration – her first one!
-I’ve almost forgotten what it’s like to get your first few collaborations because I’ve been creating partnerships with brands these past two years.
+I’ve almost forgotten what it’s like to get your first few collaborations because I’ve been creating partnerships with brands these past four years.

 So thank you ladies for asking me for guidance!
 I’m so glad you felt comfortable enough to personally send me an email or a direct message on Instagram.
 I hope this blog post helps you and others of you out there landing your first brand collaborations!